Dia-26/JavaScript-Simon-Game/README.md

-Simon Says Game 🎮
+# 🎮 Simon Says Game

-This is a practice project built using HTML, CSS, and JavaScript.
+A simple and interactive memory-based game built with **HTML, CSS, and JavaScript**.
-It showcases my basic JavaScript skills like DOM manipulation, event handling, arrays, and simple game logic.
+This project showcases my basic JavaScript skills including **DOM manipulation, event handling, arrays, and simple game logic**.

+---

-🚀 Features
+## 🚀 Features

-Simple and interactive memory game.
+-  Clean and interactive UI

-Uses random sequences to challenge the player.
+-  Random sequences to challenge the player
+-  Visual feedback for correct moves

-Provides visual feedback on correct and wrong moves.
+-  Alerts on wrong moves

-Keeps track of levels (score).
+-  Keeps track of levels (score)

-Easy restart on game over.
+-  Easy restart on game over

+---

-🛠️ Tech Stack
+## 🛠️ Tech Stack

-HTML – structure of the game
+- **HTML** → Structure of the game

-CSS – styling for buttons and layout
+- **CSS** → Styling for buttons and layout

-JavaScript – logic for gameplay
+- **JavaScript** → Game logic and interactivity

+---

-📂 Project Files
+## 📂 Project Files
 ├── index.html # Main HTML file
 ├── styles.css # Styling file
 ├── app.js # Game logic in JavaScript

+---

-🎮 How to Play
+## 🎮 How to Play

-Press any key to start the game.
+1. Press any key to start the game.

-Watch the sequence of flashes carefully.
+2. Watch the sequence of button flashes carefully.

-Click the buttons in the same order.
+3. Click the buttons in the **same order**.

-Each level adds a new step to the sequence.
+4. Each new level adds **one more step** to the sequence.

-Game ends when you make a mistake — your score is shown.
+5. The game ends if you make a mistake — your final score is shown.

+---

-📌 Note
+## 📌 Note

-This is a beginner-friendly practice project I built to learn and demonstrate my understanding of basic JavaScript concepts.
+This is a **beginner-friendly practice project** built to learn and demonstrate core **JavaScript concepts**.